nayeonshin/nayeonshin.github.io/_posts/2021-06-22-how-to-send-an-email-using-java.md

 ---
-title:  "How to Send an Email using Java"
+title:  "How to Send an Email Using Java"
 excerpt: "Even sending an email was hard... for me"
 categories:
   - Study